pabloreyesg/Scrips-to-MRI/README.md

 for f in *; do flirt -in $f -ref $f -out r$f -applyisoxfm 1 -interp nearestneighbour; done

 # N4bias
-for f in rf*; do N4BiasFieldCorrection -d 3 -i $f -o n$f -V; done
+To correct low frequency intensity non-uniformity, Use ANTs for f in rf*; do N4BiasFieldCorrection -d 3 -i $f -o n$f -V; done

 # dcm2nii_conversions